dineshba/tf-summarize/README.md

   -draw
-        [Optional, used only with -tree or -separate-tree] draw trees instead of plain tree -out string
+        [Optional, used only with -tree or -separate-tree] draw trees instead of plain tree -html
+        [Optional] print changes in html format
+  -json
+        [Optional] print changes in json format
+  -md
+        [Optional, used only with table view] output table as markdown -out string
         [Optional] write output to file
   -separate-tree
-        [Optional] print changes in tree format for each add/delete/change/recreate changes -tree
+        [Optional] print changes in tree format for add/delete/change/recreate changes -tree
         [Optional] print changes in tree format
   -v    print version